 An antler point restriction is in place in WMUs 3A, 3C, 3H, 3J, 3K, 4G, 4O, 4P, 4R, 4S, and 4W in Southeastern New York and is designed to protect a majority of yearling (1.5 years old) bucks from harvest.
-See the Deer Hunting Season Maps for the WMUs with antler restrictions in 2012.
+See the deer hunting season map for the WMUs with antler restrictions in 2013.
 Key elements of the antler point restriction include:

 - Bucks taken in these WMUs must have at least one antler with 3 or more points (brow tines and main beam included) that are at least 1 inch long.

 - The restriction applies on all public and private land within the WMUs.